mariaarnesson/portfolio1-guitars_history-website/README.md

     - On the contact page, the user has the opportunity to fill out a form to leave a comment on the site and to consent to the sending of information by e-mail.
     ![contact](assets/images/contact.png)

-## Features Left to Implement
+## Features which could be implemented in the future:
-- video supporting the facts
+- video supporting the facts:
+    - By adding a video about the history of guitars, the user could learn more about guitars and listen to guitar playing.

 # Design
 ## Wireframe: